 The HopFlyt Venturi uses a canard style, variable incidence channel wing design aircraft that is electrically powered.
-The Venturi design can takeoff and land vertically and fly like a conventional aircraft during cruise.
+The Venturi design can take off and land vertically and fly like a conventional aircraft during cruise.
 The HopFlyt mission includes reducing commuting times to increase productivity in highly congested urban areas while protecting the environment with emissions-free transportation.
-The goal will be to transport passengers five times faster than current methods.
-The design plans for a range of 200 miles or less.
+The goal is to move passengers five times faster than ground transportation.
+The design plans for a range of up to 200 miles.

 In late 2017, HopFlyt was selected for the Maryland Industrial Partnerships (MIPS) program.
 The company began its partnership with the University of Maryland aerospace department in Jan.
 2018 for flight dynamics model development and flight control software development.

 HopFlyt is using a combination of small scale models, computational fluid dynamics and simulation to prove out the concepts and develop the software for flight control and distributed propulsion.
 First flight of the scale model was in Dec.
 2017.

 |Weight||1,800 lb||815 kg|

 |Wingspan||26 ft||8 m|